DOCS

 The Zonos JS script will automatically recognize international shoppers and direct them to the Checkout flow.
 However, you will need to configure the 'place order' button on your platform to open Checkout when clicked.
 This can be done by passing a CSS selector to the checkoutSettings.placeOrderButtonSelector property of the Zonos.init function.

-If you have multiple buttons that can be used to place an order, make sure to pass in a selector that will match all of them.
-For example, #placeOrder, .place-order will match both #placeOrder and .place-order.
+If you have multiple buttons that can be used to place an order, make sure to pass in a selector for each button.
+For example, #placeOrder, .place-order.

 1